digitalocean/container-blueprints/DOKS-CI-CD/README.md

     kubectl apply -k DOKS-CI-CD/assets/manifests/knative-serving
     ```

-Finally, you can deploy the sample `hello-world` Knative Service provided in the DigitalOcean Marketplace repo to test the whole setup:
+Finally, you can test your whole setup by deploying the sample `hello-world` Knative Service provided in the DigitalOcean Marketplace repo to test the whole setup:

 ```shell
 kubectl apply \